julia-dizhak/code-examples/README.md

    // -> obj {test3: ƒ}
   </pre>

-   In the second case, test4() is function declaration.
-Regular function defines its own this or context depending on their invocation, this -> object itself.
+   In the second case, `test4()` is function declaration.
+Regular function defines its own this or context depending on their invocation, in our case, `this = object itself`.

    <pre>
      -> // {test3: ƒ, test4: ƒ}